ngrok/ngrok-docs-v2/app/routes/docs+/integrations+/linkerd/k8s.md

    ![Viewing the Emojivoto application](img/emojivoto.png)

-## Add Linkerd's dashboard to verify meshing and mTLS {#add-linkerds-dashboard-and-verify-mtls}
+## Add Linkerd's dashboard to verify meshing and mTLS

 Given that one of the key benefits of a service mesh is increased observability, and the inherent security enhancements that come from mTLS connections between your microservices, you'll want to double-check that your deployments and pods are properly meshed.